 What Equipment Do I Need?

 I happen to use an Excalibur 9-Tray Dehydrator. however, this is a job that any kind of dehydrator will work just fine for.
+Here are some other budget-friendly dehydrator tools you might be interested in.

 If you don’t own a dehydrator?